Croatia Budgeting — Adriatic yacht planning visual

 Yacht Charter Cost FAQ

-Adriatic yacht charter prices in 2026 range from approximately €3,000/week for a bareboat sailing yacht, through €8,000–€20,000 for a crewed catamaran, up to €40,000–€200,000+ per week for a superyacht.
+Adriatic yacht charter prices in 2026 range from approximately €3,000/week for a bareboat sailing yacht, through €12,000–€20,000 for a crewed catamaran in shoulder season (€18,000–€45,000 in July–August), up to €150,000–€500,000+ per week for a superyacht.
 The base charter rate is just part of the cost — you also need to add VAT (13% in Croatia, 0% in Montenegro), APA (30–35% of base rate for crewed charters), marina fees (€50–€200/night), and fuel (€100–€500/day depending on vessel type).

 APA stands for Advance Provisioning Allowance.
 It's a deposit paid upfront — typically 30–35% of the base charter rate — held by the captain to pay for all running costs during the trip: fuel, harbour fees, food, drink, crew gratuity, and other expenses.
 At the end of the charter, the captain provides a full itemised accounting.
 Unused APA funds are refunded to you.
 A €15,000/week charter typically requires an APA of €4,500–€5,250.